Mohamed Benhamou: Playing career

 In January 2011, Benhamou signed a contract with ES Sétif.

 Coaching career

-From the summer 2018 to the summer 2019, Benhamou worked as a goalkeeper coach for US Lusitanos, where he also was available as a player.
+From the summer 2018 to the summer 2019, Benhamou worked as a goalkeeper coach for the US Lusitanos, where he also was available as a player.
 He made one appearance for the club in October 2018.
-In July 2019, he was hired by Emirati club Fujairah FC also as a goalkeeper coach.
-In August 2020, he was hired by USM Alger also as a goalkeeper coach.
+In July 2019, he was hired by Emirati club Fujairah FC as a goalkeeper coach.
+In August 2020, he was hired by USM Alger as a goalkeeper coach.